thenexthub/Codira/docs/Diagnostics.md

 ### Quick-Start Guide for Contributing New Diagnostic Groups ###

-Adding new diagnostic groups is a great way to get familiar with the process of contributing to Swift, while also making a big impact!
+Adding new diagnostic groups is a great way to get familiar with the process of contributing to Codira, while also making a big impact!

 To add a new diagnostics group:
-1. Follow the [directions in the README](https://github.com/swiftlang/swift#getting-sources-for-swift-and-related-projects) to checkout the Swift sources locally.
-Being able to build the Swift compiler is recommended, but not required, when contributing a new note.
+1. Follow the [directions in the README](https://github.com/languagelang/language#getting-sources-for-language-and-related-projects) to checkout the Codira sources locally.
+Being able to build the Codira compiler is recommended, but not required, when contributing a new note.
 2. Identify a diagnostic to collect into a group.
 To find the diagnostic, you'll need to know its internal identifier.
 The easiest way to do this is to write a small program which triggers the diagnostic, and run it using the `-debug-diagnostic-names` compiler flag.
 This flag will cause the internal diagnostic identifier to be printed after the diagnostic message in square brackets.
 3. Find any closely related diagnostics.
 Sometimes, what appears to be one diagnostic from a user's perspective may have multiple variations internally.
 After determining a diagnostic's internal identifier, run a search for it in the compiler source.
 You should find:
     - An entry in a `Diagnostics*.def` file describing the diagnostic.
 If there are any closely related diagnostics the note should also be attached to, they can usually be found nearby.
     - Each point in the compiler source where the diagnostic is emitted.
 This can be helpful in determining the exact circumstances which cause it to be emitted.
-4. Add a new Markdown file in the `userdocs/diagnostics/` directory in the swift repository containing the documentation.
+4. Add a new Markdown file in the `userdocs/diagnostics/` directory in the language repository containing the documentation.
 When writing a note, keep the writing guidelines from the section above in mind.
 The existing notes in the directory are another useful guide.
 5. Create a new entry in `DiagnosticGroups.def` that provides the name for your new diagnostic group along with the name of the file you added in step (4), without an extension.
 6. Find each diagnostic you want to make part of this group in the various `Diagnostics*.def` files.
 For each diagnostic, replace the `ERROR` or `WARNING` with `GROUPED_ERROR` or `GROUPED_WARNING`, respectively, and put the diagnostic group name after the string literal for the diagnostic message.
 7. If possible, rebuild the compiler and try recompiling your test program.
 Your new diagnostic group should appear as `[#<group name>]` at the end of the diagnostic, with a link to the diagnostic file.
 8. That's it!
 The new diagnostic group is now ready to be submitted as a pull request on GitHub.

-If you run into any issues or have questions while following the steps above, feel free to post a question on the Swift forums or open a work-in-progress pull request on GitHub.
+If you run into any issues or have questions while following the steps above, feel free to post a question on the Codira forums or open a work-in-progress pull request on GitHub.

 ### Format Specifiers ###

-(This section is specific to the Swift compiler's diagnostic engine.)
+(This section is specific to the Codira compiler's diagnostic engine.)

 - `%0`, `%1`, etc - Formats the specified diagnostic argument based on its type.